3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Getting around Warsaw

 Warsaw is a city that can definitely be explored on foot.
 It’s flat and most of the city has wide sidewalks.
-However, we also loved getting around Warsaw using the Veturilo bikes and public transportation.
-The public transport network is convenient, efficient and inexpensive.
-With an option of buses, trams or metro, it was easy to get to our next destination!
+However, we also loved getting around Warsaw using the Veturilo Bikes and public transportation.
+The public transport network in Warsaw is convenient, efficient and inexpensive.
+With an option of buses, trams or metro, it was always easy to get to our next destination.
 For more information, check out the official Warsaw Public Transport website

-To get from city to city when flights are not possible, we usually rely on public transportation and take trains or buses.
-In Europe, our preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board wifi, seat-back entertainment, refreshments and a toilet.
+To get between destinations when flights are unnecessary, we usually take trains or buses.
+In Europe, our preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board Wi-Fi and a toilet.
 We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and a car rental allows for greater discovery.

 Where To Stay in Warsaw

 During our visit to Warsaw, we stayed in an amazing Airbnb Apartment.
-We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, often, more space.
-Warsaw holiday apartments can also be searched on FlipKey (which part of TripAdvisor) or VRBO.
+We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and more space.
+Warsaw holiday apartments can also be found on FlipKey (which part of TripAdvisor) or VRBO.

-However, for those who prefer staying in traditional accommodations, there are many Warsaw hotels to choose from in – or close to – the city center.
-The most famous hotel in Warsaw is Hotel Bristol – but if that is booked, check out these top-rated hotels (based on guest reviews!) for your upcoming trip: H15 BoutiqueHotel SixtySix or Hotel Palonia Palace.
-Or, find a deal on a hotel room by checking on Priceline.
+However, for those who prefer staying in traditional accommodations, there are many Warsaw Hotels to choose from in – or close to – the city center.
+The most famous hotel in Warsaw is Hotel Bristol – but if that is booked, check out these top-rated hotels (based on guest reviews) for your upcoming trip: H15 BoutiqueHotel SixtySix or Hotel Palonia Palace.

 Before You Go to Warsaw, Poland

 Visiting More of Poland?
-Great!
-Be sure to read our detailed Guide To Krakow and the Best Things To Do In Gdansk!
+Super!
+Be sure to read our detailed Guide To Krakow and the Best Things To Do in Gdansk!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com